janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ### How We Conducted the Tests

-We picked 3 hardware platforms to run the test on, based on Jan's userbase's self-reported common hardware platforms.
+We picked 3 hardware platforms to run the test on, based on Jan users' self-reported common hardware configurations.

 | NVIDIA GPU                | VRAM Used (GB) | CUDA Cores | Tensor Cores | Memory Bus Width (bit) | Memory Bandwidth (GB/s) |
 | ------------------------- | -------------- | ---------- | ------------ | ---------------------- | ----------------------- |